“Neal, how do you keep finding high-paying work?”

 Just don’t be spammy about it.
 The purpose is to educate, not self-promote.

 Related read: Bringing personality to your design work

 5. Template marketplaces

 Designing website templates and releasing them is not only an excellent way to earn passive income — i.e., get paid even while you sleep — but it's also an excellent way to get publicity and experience.
 If people see and buy your templates on Webflow, Creative Market, or Themeforest, then they’re seeing — and even better, experiencing — living, breathing examples of your work.

 These individuals will be likely to contact you with a request to fully customize the design of their pre-existing site, and that could pay very well.

-It gets even cooler though: Having your own portfolio of templates will speed up future client work by giving you a base of pre-made designs to work from!
-Plus, templates are a great double-excuse tofurther add content to your portfolio.
-See now why it’s so important to have a portfolio?
+It gets even cooler though: Having your own portfolio of templates will speed up future client work by giving you a base of readymade designs to work from!
+Plus, templates are a great excuse to add content to your portfolio.
+See why it’s so important to have a portfolio?

 Some places to start meeting people:

 - Abroad (for some reason, people are a lot more open to talking to strangers while traveling)